All Products

 Question 1: How do I copy files to a Windows Server Semi-Annual Channel instance?

-If the files that you want to copy are stored on the client computer, and Windows Admin Center is installed or PowerShell is configured to manage instances, you can use one of the following methods to copy the files to the instance.
+If the files are on the client computer and Windows Admin Center or PowerShell remote management is configured, use one of the following methods to copy them to the instance.

 1. Connect to the Windows instance.